 Even when you are able to get an appointment, there's a significant financial burden that comes along with it.
 Exorbitant costs (in New York City, for example, the average therapy session costs $220) and limited insurance coverage have forced many people to go without mental health treatment.
 According to a 2017 report from the National Institute of Mental Health, of the 46.6 million adults in the United States with a mental illness, only 42.6 percent (less than half!) had received care that year.

 The only silver lining?
-Thanks to increased offerings in tele-mental health services, getting help for your mental health is finally starting to get easier.
+Thanks to increased offerings in tele-mental health services, getting help for your mental health might be getting easier.

 Digital mental health services come in where traditional services fall short